Updated on May 24, 2018

 Kaiser, Blue Shield and Anthem make up the majority of the market.
 On average, California exchange customers can expect to see premium rates increase by about 12.5 percent.
 In California, all plans in each metal tier are standardized, except for HSA-eligible plans, which have their own standardization guidelines in the state.

-For lower- and middle-income families and individuals – those earning between 100 and 400 percent of the federal poverty level – there are provisions in place for financial assistance, including tax credits and subsidies.
+Lower and middle income families and individuals can have access to tax credits to decrease out-of-pocket costs and subsidies to decrease the monthly premium due to the carrier for the plan.
 Using Covered California, residents get help via a sliding scale that is unique to the state’s own exchange.
 For more information about federal financial assistance, start the enrollment process today.

 Open enrollment is different for people in state-based exchanges because these states have some flexibility in setting enrollment periods.
-For 2018, the open enrollment period in California will run from November 1, 2017 to January 31, 2018.
-Those who want coverage starting on January 1 will need to enroll by December 15.
+For 2019, the open enrollment period in California will start on November 1, 2018.
+During the last open enrollment period, Californians had until January 31, 2018 to enroll in a plan.
+There's no announcement yet whether the State of California will honor the same time period this year as well.

 Your Contact Information Is Confidential